MBrunoS/arc-carousel/apps/docs/src/content/docs/reference/carousel-root.md

 - Type: `boolean`
 - Default: `false`

-Determines whether the carousel should loop infinitely.
+Determines whether the carousel should loop to the beginning/end when the user reaches the last/first slide.

 ### asChild